 Net rules for layout are established while drawing the schematic

-Remove the need for wires by routing nets with copper on printed circuit board layers.
-Working from the schematic place components and connect pins along the board layers with thoughtful net placement.
+Remove the need for wires by routing nets with copper on multiayer boards.
+Working from the schematic place components and connect pins along the circuit board layers with thoughtful net placement.
 Start with auto-route and use manual routing for important nets.
 Altium Designer offers autoroute to help with multiple net routing.

 Once you’ve considered net count within your schematic and determined routing needs for your layout consider design rules and constraints.

 Today printed circuit board software provides schematic capture to define circuits and their components for design into printed circuit boards.
 PCB designers work from the schematic to organize components onto a virtual board whose outline dimensions have been specified by the mechanical engineer on the design team.
 Components are placed and routing occurs following design rules to mitigate noise through carefully planned grounding planes and impedance planning.

 Electronic products these days have numerous demands from flexible PCBs to surface-mount technology and components for tricky Printed Circuit assembly.
 A Printed Circuit Board manufacturing process will be improved significantly with software that can accurately keep track of holes, traces and materials in an organized and secure fashion.
 Further, drafting electronic devices will be made easier with schematic capture that can easily translate data files throughout the design process.

 Routing differential pairs parameters are set in Properties Panel

 PCB designers consult with circuit designers to determine best practice for component placement, multilayer stack, net specifications, and base material selection.
 Procurement and supply chain enter the picture for material sourcing.
 Component libraries within the tool incorporate sourcing and pricing information along with electrical parameters.
 Fabrication vendors are engaged so material definitions for the layer stack coincide with practical Printed Circuit Board manufacturing processes.